Skip to main content

 • Security Key: Authenticates HPP transaction messages to the Bank of America Gateway.

-Online checkout flow using the HPP
+Online checkout flow using the HPP: high-level

 3. The Bank of America Gateway submits the transaction to the Bank of America Host (the bank's payment processing platform) for processing.